sap1ens/heimdall/README.md

 # Heimdall

-Heimdall is a dashboard for managing Flink jobs and deployments.
-Built-in Flink UI is extremely useful when dealing with a single job, but what if you have 10, 20 or 100?
-Heimdall helps to keep track of all your Flink jobs, search, filter, sort and navigate them.
+Heimdall is a dashboard for operating Flink jobs and deployments.
+Built-in Flink UI is extremely useful when dealing with a single job, but what if you have 10, 20 or 100 jobs?
+Heimdall helps to keep track of all your Flink jobs by searching, filtering, sorting and navigating them.

-Currently, Heimdall only supports Flink jobs deployed with [Flink Kubernetes Operator](https://ci.apache.org/projects/flink/flink-kubernetes-operator-docs-stable/).
+Note: currently, Heimdall only supports Flink jobs deployed with [Flink Kubernetes Operator](https://ci.apache.org/projects/flink/flink-kubernetes-operator-docs-stable/).

 ![](docs/assets/demo.gif)